+TENNESSEE

-TENNESSEE Streamlined restoration process for most persons upon completion of sentence (2006)
+Streamlined restoration process for most persons upon completion of sentence (2006)

-In 2006, Tennessee passed legislation that simplified what was previously the nation's most complex and confusing disenfranchisement laws.
+In 2006, Tennessee passed legislation that simplified what were previously the nation's most complex and confusing disenfranchisement laws.
 Prior to 2006, eligibility and the process of restoration varied significantly based on the type of offense and the date of conviction.
 Under the new law, persons convicted of certain felonies after 1981 can apply for voting rights restoration directly with the Board of Probation and Parole upon sentence completion.
 However, the new law requires that all outstanding legal financial obligations, including child support, must be paid before voting rights will be restored.
-The American Civil Liberties Union filed suit in February 2008 to challenge this law on the basis that it is tantamount to a poll tax, and thus violates the Equal Protection Clause of the 14th Amendment.